-Although Montana does not contain any constructed portions of the proposed Greater Yellowstone Trail, they have added significant pieces to the local trail network that would directly connect to the Greater Yellowstone Trail.
-The Rendezvous Ski Area offers over 35 kilometers of rolling, groomed Nordic trails.
+Although Montana does not contain any constructed portions of the proposed Greater Yellowstone Trail, they have added significant pieces to the local trail network that would directly connect to the proposed trail system.
+In addition, existing unpaved roads parallel the old rail line from Reas Pass to West Yellowstone, providing shared route options with motorized users.

+The Rendezvous Ski Area offers over 35 kilometers of rolling, groomed Nordictrails.
 The trail system and facilities are a product of a partnership between the Town of West Yellowstone, the Yellowstone Chamber of Commerce, the West Yellowstone Ski Education Foundation and the U.S. Forest Service.
 West Yellowstone's innovative "Fair Share" funding program helps support grooming efforts.
 The program encourages local businesses to contribute a reasonable "fair share" of their winter income for trail maintenance efforts in recognition of the economic importance that trails bring to the community.

-$The \,Rendezvous\,Ski\,Area\,hosts\,a\,number\,of\,popular\,events$ throughout the winter months including competitive and social events such as the Spam Cup and the Taste of the
+The Rendezvous Ski Area hosts a number of popular events throughout the winter months including competitive and social events such as the Spam Cup and the Taste of the Trails.

-Trails.
 In addition to winter activities, the Rendezvous Ski Trails also provide 15 miles of mountain bike trails in the warmer months.
 A complimentary roster of summer events include a mountain bike biathlon and the annual Yellowstone Rendezvous Trail Run.

-In addition to the success of the Rendezvous Ski Area. the Hebgen Lake Ranger District encompasses more than 500 miles of trails in wilderness and non-wilderness areas The most well-known of these trails is the Continental Divide Trail (CDT).
+In addition to the success of the Rendezvous Ski Area, the Hebgen Lake Ranger District encompasses more than 500 miles of trails in wilderness and non-wilderness areas The most well-known of these trails is the Continental Divide Trail (CDT).
 Between 2006-2012, the Hebgen Lake Ranger District spent over \$179,000 on construction (or reconstruction) of 24.7 miles of the CDT.
 Recent efforts focused on removing the CDT from motorized road beds and providing a single-track non-motorized trail experience in accordance with national CDT goals.
 In total, all but 1.5 miles of the 54 miles of CDT within the Hebgen Lake Ranger District are routed along single track, nonmotorized trails.
-The proposed Greater Yellowstone Trail would provide a key connection to the CDT.
-Local residents would benefit from improved access to recreational trails while cross-country hikers and bicyclists of the CDT would benefit from a direct connection to services and lodging in West Yellowstone and Island Park.
+The proposed Greater Yellowstone Trail would provide a key connection to the CDT benefiting locals and CDT travelers alike.